SCPru/RuFoundation/README.md

 ### Requirements (tested with):

 - Docker 20.10.14
-- Docker-Compose 1.29.2
+- Docker Compose 2.39.4

 ### Getting started

 To start the project, use:

-- `docker-compose up`
+- `docker compose up`

 To completely delete all data, use:

-- `docker-compose down`
+- `docker compose down`
 - `rm -rf ./files ./archive ./postgresql`

 To create users, sites and seed inside the database, start the project and afterwards use syntax such as this: